What Kind of Drinking Water Is Best For Your Kids?

 Many people believe that living in a developed country means that their tap water is safe.
 That’s as far from the truth as anything can be.
 Sure, local authorities use chlorination and various filtration methods to give us the best they can.
 But they don’t always succeed.

 Generally speaking, tap water in the US contains loads of impurities, as stated in The New York Times.
-Impurities in tap water are not a new thing. and while not all impurities will necessarily kill you, they do harm adults, and especially children.
+Impurities in tap water are not a new thing.
+And while not all impurities will necessarily kill you, they do harm adults, especially children.
 More than ever, it is necessary to use a water filter as you never know what could lurk inside those pipes.
+You might also want to make use of a Water Testing Lab so you can find out exactly what is in your water before you drink it.
+It’s best to be informed.

 Regular Bottled Water